 Instructions

 - Soak lentils: Bring a few cups of water to a boil in a kettle or small saucepan.
 Place the uncooked split red lentils in a heatproof bowl and pour the hot water over them, fully covering the lentils since they will expand.
-Soak for 30 minutes, and no longer If the water level drops below the lentils, top off with more hot water.
+Soak for 30 minutes, and no longer.
+If the water level drops below the lentils, top off with more hot water.
 Drain using a fine-mesh sieve, rinse under running water, and drain well.

-- Blend: Add drained soaked lentils, oats, banana, milk, baking powder, apple cider vinegar, cinnamon, vanilla, and dates to a high-speed blender.
+- Blend: Add drained soaked lentils, oats, banana, milk, baking powder, apple cider vinegar, cinnamon, vanilla, and pitted dates to a high-speed blender.
 Blend until completely smooth.

-- Transfer batter: Pour the batter into three baking dishes so it is about 1½-2 inches deep, or 1 (10×15 inch or 9×13 inch) nonstick rimmed sheet pan.
+- Transfer batter: Pour the batter into three baking dishes so it is about 1½ inches deep, or 1 (10×15 inch or 9×13 inch) nonstick rimmed sheet pan.
 Tap gently to level.

 - Add toppings: Sprinkle fruit and toppings directly on top, if using.

-- Bake at 350°F until the center is fully set and a toothpick comes out clean - about 35-45 minutes at this depth.
+- Bake at 350°F until the center is fully set and a toothpick comes out clean - about 35-40 minutes at this depth.
 Tent loosely if the top browns too quickly.

 Notes